DarpanYB38/AIMLFlower-Species-Prediction-model/README.md

 *Then the server will start copy the url like this 127.0.0.1.8000 and copy & past it to the any of the browser you choose
 * The simple Project will be Displaying

-# If You have Anaconda Installed in your system then no need to install these packags exept Python and django
+# If You have Anaconda Installed in your system then no need to install these packags execpt Python and django
 If u have Ananconda Also You need Python & django On your System to run this project.